Embedding a Trained Neural Network in GAMSPy#

 forward_2[...] = z3 == w2 @ a2 + b2

 This essentially completes the embedding of the neural network into our optimization problem.
-If we were particularly interested in obtaining real probabilities, we could have also added:
+If we were particularly interested in obtaining real probabilities, we could have used softmax but for verification problem it is not required.
+It also makes problem harder since it is a non-linear function.

 Next, we define the component that specifies the adversarial attack.
 Our goal is to make the model confuse our digit with another digit while making the minimal possible change.
-To achieve this, we introduce a binary variable to select the digit with which to create the confusion:
+We select a digit that is not the real digit for that.

 Confusing the neural network by completely changing the image would be trivial.
 We aim for the minimum possible change to the original image.
-Therefore, we define our objective as the squared sum of perturbations.
+Therefore, we define our objective as the L1 norm of the perturbations.

 obj = gp.Variable(m, name="z")